Topology of Pulsar Profiles (ToPP). I. Graph theory method and classification of the EPN: Introduction

-When observed at frequencies below about one gigahertz (GHz), it is common to observe an evolution of pulse width as a function of frequency: pulsar profiles tend to be wider at lower frequencies than at higher frequencies.
-Moreover, in double or multiple profiles, the outer components tend to show a greater shift outward in phase with decreasing frequency than those nearing the profile centroid~\citep{mitra_rankin_2002ApJ...577..322M}.
-This phenomenon is generally interpreted as a given frequency corresponding to a specific beam radius, and emission height -- colloquially known as radius-to-frequency mapping ~\citep[RFM; see e.g.][]{Cordes1978ApJ...222.1006C, Thorsett_1991ApJ...377..263T, mitra_rankin_2002ApJ...577..322M}.
-This evolution is expressed using the full width at half maximum (W50), or at ten percent of maximum (W10).
-Some pulsars match different phenomenological classes at different frequencies: there, one or more components appear or vanish with varying frequencies~\citep[see e.g.][]{Johnston+2008MNRAS.388..261J}.
+When observed at frequencies below about one gigahertz, it is common to observe an evolution of pulse width as a function of frequency: Pulsar profiles tend to be wider at lower frequencies than at higher frequencies.
+Moreover, in double or multiple profiles, the outer components tend to show a greater outwards shift in phase with a decreasing frequency than those nearing the profile centroid~\citep{mitra_rankin_2002ApJ...577..322M}.
+This phenomenon is generally interpreted as a given frequency corresponding to a specific beam radius and emission height, and it is colloquially known as radius-to-frequency mapping ~\citep[RFM; see e.g.][]{Cordes1978ApJ...222.1006C, Thorsett_1991ApJ...377..263T, mitra_rankin_2002ApJ...577..322M}.
+This evolution is expressed using the full width at half maximum (W50) or at ten percent of maximum (W10).
+Some pulsars match different phenomenological classes at different frequencies, where one or more components appear or vanish with varying frequencies~\citep[see e.g.][]{Johnston+2008MNRAS.388..261J}.
 These frequency-dependent characteristics have helped in determining where in the magnetosphere the radio emission arises.

-To explain symmetrical features observed in many pulsar profiles, the core and hollow cones model~\citep[][]{Rankin1983ApJ...274..333R, mitra_rankin_2002ApJ...577..322M} was proposed---comprising a core component of pencil-beam shape positioned along the magnetic axis, surrounded by one or more concentric hollow cones.
+To explain the symmetrical features observed in many pulsar profiles, the core and hollow cones model~\citep[][]{Rankin1983ApJ...274..333R, mitra_rankin_2002ApJ...577..322M} was proposed, comprising a core component of pencil-beam shape positioned along the magnetic axis surrounded by one or more concentric hollow cones.
 Alternatively, to explain complex and asymmetrical profiles, proposed models include the patchy model~\citep{Lyne_Manchester_1988MNRAS.234..477L}, where emission occurs at random locations within the beam convolved with an annular window function, and the fan beam model~\citep{Michel1987ApJ...322..822M, Dyks2010MNRAS.401.1781D, Wang2014ApJ...789...73W}, where the emission region is constrained to elongated streams that follow the paths of a group of active field lines.
 Recent observations of PSRs J1906+0746 and J1136+1551~\citep[][respectively]{Desvignes2019Sci...365.1013D, Oswald2019MNRAS.489..310O} seem to favour the latter model, at least for these pulsars.